 Forming an LLC is slightly more involved, but it’s faster to set up an LLC than you may think.
 Ghostwriting income and assets have more separation from personal assets, which may be shielded from liability (check state laws though, as protections vary).

 Starting your LLC will carry fees of up to $500 depending on the state.
 However, forming an LLC can enhance your professionalism, which may help you navigate business relationships or smooth the road if seeking investment or loans.
+Hire an LLC formation service to streamline this part of the process.

 Here’s a great thing about starting your ghostwriting career: Your startup costs and ongoing overhead can be low.
 No massive staff or fancy headquarters required.